 Disadvantages of playing both-back formation:

-1. Many angle openings for the opposing team to put the ball away.
+1. There are many angle openings for the opposing team to put the ball away.

-3. Difficulty in finishing the points – they hope for the opposing team to make mistakes.
+3. Difficulty in finishing the points – they hope the opposing team makes mistakes.

-As a review, any committed doubles player should strive to improve the net skills (volleys and overheads) and most importantly transitioning to the net which for most part can set you up for a comfortable play at the net if executed properly.
+As a review, any committed doubles player should strive to improve the net skills (volleys and overheads), and most importantly transition to the net, which for the most part can set you up for a comfortable play at the net if executed properly.

-But in the end, there is not one formation that woks for everyone – it is the one that suits your style of play and your personality.
+In the end, there is not one formation that works for everyone – it is the one that suits your style of play and your personality.